beberlei/context/README.md

         }
     }

-The controller could then be rewritten using a command/work pattern:
+The controller could then be rewritten to this simple bit:

     <?php